xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 way to get data conversion?
 Can we still Keep It Simple?

 Yes, indeed.
-All we have to do is to make the conversion at the other end ... that is, we convert on the way _OUT_, when the data is stored, rather than on the way in.
+All we have to do is to make the conversion at the other end ... that is, we convert on the way _out_, when the data is stored, rather than on the way in.

 But, remember, the storage part  of the assignment is pretty much